 Paver Driveways: Why They Need Different Treatment

 Paver driveways have become a signature look for a lot of the newer custom builds in Fulshear, Cane Island, and Creekside Ranch.
 They look beautiful when they are new, and they add real curb appeal compared to a standard broom-finish concrete slab.
 But they are also more complicated to maintain than concrete, and the wrong cleaning approach can cause damage that is expensive to fix.
-We get regular calls from Katy homeowners who rented a pressure washer, blasted their paver driveway, and ended up with a stripe pattern where the jointing sand got washed out between the pavers.
-That is the specific mistake this post is going to help you avoid.
+Aggressive pressure can wash out jointing sand and leave stripe patterns, so paver cleaning should be reviewed differently from standard concrete.

 Here is what makes paver driveways different, why they stain more than concrete, and the right process for cleaning them.